MPIIComputationalEpigenetics/DeepBlue-Manual/02-data-types/02-06-biosources.md

 The metadata may contain any kind of information about the source such as the organism, laboratory, age, karyotype, cell lineage, strain, date, donor sex, or donor ethnicity.
 The metadata fields are very flexible, and it is recommended that all sample information be included here.
 We will try to include as much metadata as possible during a sample's import process.
+DeepBlue imports samples from ENCODE, BLUEPRINT and others future projects.
+Look in the field *source* in the sample *extra_metadata* for obtaining the *Sample* original source.

 The sample metadata fields should be included before using the command [add_sample_field](http://deepblue.mpi-inf.mpg.de/api.php#api-add_sample_field).
 The necessary information to create a new field is the field name, the type (string or numeral), description, and the *user_key*.